opiopan/DigViewer/docs/index.md

     <img alt="Displaying metadata in various formats" src="images/metadata.jpg">
 </a>

-# Integration with other devices
+# Integration with iPhone and iPad
 There is also a companion app named **DigViewer remote** available for iPhone and iPad.
 By pairing DigViewer with DigViewer remote, you can display the metadata of the photos being shown on your Mac on your iPhone or iPad as shown in the following demo video. <br>